Simple House Deposit Hacks To Boost Your Savings

 Credit card balances (if you are not clearing them every month) should be the priority to pay off if you have spare money.
 Target one debt at a time, focus on the highest interest rates or pay your smallest balance first.

 Pay more than the monthly minimum to cut down on the interest rates.
 That way you can pay off your debts faster too.
-You can also take advantage of low balance transfer rate to move debt off high interest cards but be aware of the transfer fees.
+You can also take advantage of a low balance transfer rate to move debt off high-interest cards but be aware of the transfer fees.